 Challenging a Student’s Residence Status

-District 101 reserves the right to request additional residency information from both new and current students at any time.
+The District reserves the right to request additional residency information from both new and current students at any time.
 If the Superintendent or designee determines that a student attending school on a tuition-free basis is a non-resident of the District for whom tuition is required to be charged, he or she on behalf of the Board shall notify the person who enrolled the student of the tuition amount that is due.
 The notice shall detail the specific reasons why the Board believes that the student is a nonresident of the District and shall be given by certified mail, return receipt requested.
-The person who enrolled the student may challenge this determination and request a hearing as provided by The School Code, 105 ILCS 5/10-20.12b.
+The person who enrolled the student may challenge this determination and request a hearing as provided by the Illinois School Code, 105 ILCS 5/10-20.12b.

 McKinney Homeless Assistance Act, 42 U.S.C. § 11431 et seq.